mucherino/teaching/HPC/game/README.md

 a completely independent way by the several processors, and therefore a communication step is necessary when stepping from one generation to another.
-The necessity to perform these communications implies that our parallel version is going to be more performing of the sequential one only on very large toruses, but you can test in any case your new implementation in MPI on small examples (such as the models provided in this folder).
+The necessity to perform these communications implies that our parallel version has chances to be more performing of the sequential one only if the torus is very large.
+However, during development, the provided models, even if small, can be very useful for verifying that your code is actually working the way you wish.

 In order to make our "life" a little easier, we will suppose that the total number of rows in the torus is divisible by the number of processors